docarray/docarray/docs/user_guide/representing/array.md

 As we said earlier, `DocList` or more generally `AnyDocArray`, extends the `BaseDoc` API at the Array level.

-What this means concretely is that the same way you can access your data at the document level, you can do access it  at the Array level.
+What this means concretely is that the same way you can access your data at the document level, you can access it at the Array level.

 Let's see what that looks like: